Policy and Procedures

 Additional Health Protocols & Policies

-- All campers and camp staff will be asked the following questions upon arrival and each day any camper and/or camp staff are on the Ranch:
+- All campers and camp staff will be asked the following questions upon arrival to the Ranch:

 - Have you had close contact with any individual with a suspected or confirmed COVID-19 case?